 As a qualified therapist, or someone working towards accreditation or in training, Anxiety UK can offer you the opportunity to be part of a scheme where you will gain invaluable experience of working with clients presenting with a range of anxiety disorders from conditions such as agoraphobia, social phobia, Obsessive Compulsive Disorder (OCD) through to specific phobias such as needle phobia, spider phobia etc.

-We would particularly welcome applications currently from London, Manchester (CBT) and the East of England.
+We would particularly welcome applications currently for CBT therapists in Cardiff, Birmingham, Bristol, Newcastle and the East of England.

 “I enjoy working for AUK.
 It’s good you do the checks you do to make sure I am competent.
 This is very important, to ensure that clients get a good service, I also think the FAST service is a good idea too.”

 “Anxiety UK is a charity that has continually provided unequivocal support for both clients and therapist suffering from anxiety.
 As a professional therapist working for Anxiety UK, I can say that I have benefited myself from having brilliant use of technological assets to assist me with my work, approachable staff, frequent and meaningful communication that, in my mind, places the charity as one of the best around.”